StrangeJay/DevOps_Project4/README.md

 - In the public folder, create a file named index.html;
 > vi index.html

-Copy and paste the code below into index.html file.
+Copy and paste the code below into the index.html file.

 ![Screenshot_20221220_190946](https://user-images.githubusercontent.com/105195327/208736360-9b1b3cad-4ef4-4d4f-9057-1f32c4523a79.png)